drseg/swift-fsm/README.md

 The rules themselves have not been consistent, with Swift 5.10 disallowing `Sendable` behaviours that are in fact allowed in Swift 6.0.
 Because of this, Swift FSM is only guaranteed to work as intended when using Swift 6 Language Mode.

 Using Swift 5 Language Mode will work in many situations, however cannot be guaranteed across the board.

+### Exposed Internals

+In order to build up the syntax, each of the methods declared in `SyntaxBuilder` and `ExpandedSyntaxBuilder` needs to return an intermediate object used by the FSM to chain together each entry in the transition table.

+These intermediate objects therefore have to have their declarations marked `public`, even though they are purely internal implementation details.
+Their implementations are marked `internal` and should not be accessible or modifiable, and their status as entirely internal concerns is also indicated by their containing namespace `SwiftFSM.Internal`.

+Nonetheless, you may see reference to some of these objects in compilation errors and autocomplete suggestions.